Demi-urge/menace_sandbox/CONTRIBUTING.md

 causing CI to fail.

-The `check-coding-bot-decorators` hook (`tools/check_coding_bot_decorators.py`) adds an extra safeguard by scanning for modules that import `SelfCodingEngine` and flagging any bot classes that lack the `@self_coding_managed` decorator.
+The `check-coding-bot-decorators` hook (`tools/check_coding_bot_decorators.py`) scans every bot module and fails if a bot class lacks the `@self_coding_managed` decorator or the module omits an `internalize_coding_bot` call.
 Run it locally when adding new bots:

 ```bash
 pre-commit run check-coding-bot-decorators --all-files
 ```

-CI runs the same script directly via `python tools/check_coding_bot_decorators.py` to ensure the build fails if any `*_bot.py` misses the decorator.
+CI invokes the same script via `make self-coding-check` so the build fails when an unmanaged bot is introduced.

 The repository also ships `self_coding_audit.py`, which scans all Python files for classes ending in `Bot` without `@self_coding_managed`.
 The audit runs as a